RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 ^^^^^^^^^^^^^^^^

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

 2. Add VMImage for Ubuntu
- * In Settings, under Gallery setup -> VMImage add a New VMImage for Ubuntu
+ * In Settings, under Gallery setup -> VMImage, add a New VMImage for Ubuntu

 3. Create a docker template for cadvisor
  * In Gallery setup, under Templates add a New Template by selecting **Docker** Template type and add **docker repo path for cadvisor**